-• You have not maintained a full course load of upper division science courses, earning all A’s and B’s.
+To be a competitive medical school applicant, you should be regularly earning A and B grades in upper-division science courses.
 If you have a C every quarter or semester without consistent improvement, this can be a red flag.
 It’s best to take a full course load of all science classes and maintain a strong GPA before you apply.

-1. Carefully select and apply only to schools that have a history of accepting students with lower numbers.
+- Carefully select and apply only to schools that have a history of accepting students with lower numbers.

 The challenges you have encountered have helped you build character.
-Often, the students with lower numbers have the most heart and the most commitment.
+Often, the candidates with lower numbers have the most heart and the most commitment.

 Accepted can help!
 Explore our Medical School Admissions Consulting Services for individualized guidance.
 We can assist you in creating an admissions strategy that works for your unique situation.